Skip to main content

 This decibel chart lists the basic level of everyday noises, all the way up to noise that induces hearing loss.

 You can learn how some of these meters work through watching YouTube videos.
 For example, this hand-held SPL meter can be adjusted for frequency range and response rate.
-And this video shows how two Android decibel reading apps compare to a professional NTI noise analyzer.
-A professional noise analyzer offers weighted readings that are typically more precise than some of the smartphone apps.
+And this YouTube video compares a multimeter to a decibel meter app on an Android.
+A professional noise analyzer offers weighted readings that are often more precise than some of the smartphone apps.

 Comments